jypelle/mifasol/README.md

 mifasolsrv run
 ```

-Use Ctrl+C to gracefully stop it.
+Use Ctrl+C to gracefully stop it (and to avoid database corruption).

 On first launch, `mifasolsrv run` will:
-- Create default admin user with mifasolcli/mifasolcli as username/password
+- Create default admin user with mifasol/mifasol as username/password
 - Create a self-signed certificate valid for localhost only
 - Listen client requests on https://localhost:6620